SpaceK33z/dim-my-lights-for-plex/README.md

 I have [Philips Hue Lights](http://www2.meethue.com/) and a [Plex Media Server](http://plex.tv/).
 When I start playing a movie or TV show on my TV, I want to automatically dim my lights and turn on lighting again when I press pause.

 This package acomplishes exactly that.
 It is highly inspired by [this blog post](https://hackernoon.com/automate-your-home-theater-lights-from-the-cloud-cdb29a8685a6), with the biggest difference that this doesn't use any external services like AWS.
-I already have the Plex Media Server.
+I already have the PC that runs Plex Media Server, so why not run it on that.
 Furthermore I found that some crucial links in that article weren't working, so I documented everything you need here.

 # Requirements